-- 1. Any matter involving the interpretation, application, operation or alleged violation of this Agreement, including any question as to whether a matter is arbitrable, may be submitted to arbitration. - 2.
-The Union shall designate a committee of three (3) representatives of its own choosing, and the Employer will select three (3) representatives of its own choosing, to form the Grievance Committee to take up matters arising from the application of this Agreement or affecting the relations of the employees and the Employer.
-If the Union designates employees to be on the Grievance Committee, such employees must be designated from amongst the Shop Stewards.
-The Parties will advise each other of the persons designated to the Grievance Committee. - 3.
-If a difference arises which results in a grievance, the employee(s) shall continue to work in accordance with the Agreement until the grievance is settled. - 4.
-The Employer, the Union, or the employee having a grievance, dispute, or complaint will submit same within seven (7) calendar days upon becoming aware of the event giving rise to such grievance, dispute, or complaint.
+- 18.01 If a difference arises which results in a grievance, the employee(s) shall continue to work in accordance with the Agreement until the grievance is settled. - 18.02 The Employer, the Union, or the employee having a grievance, dispute, or complaint will submit same within seven (7) calendar days upon becoming aware of the event giving rise to such grievance, dispute, or complaint.
 The following steps will be observed: - Step 1: Any issue raised by the Union shall first be initiated by the Shop Steward with the department supervisor.
-In the event a dispute or disagreement is not resolved between the Shop Steward and the department supervisor within seven (7) calendar days of the time it is initiated, it shall be submitted by the initiating party to the other party.

-- Step 2: A meeting between the Supervisor and Director, Production or their designate, the grievor and Shop Steward(s), will be established within seven (7) days to try to resolve the issue.
+In the event a dispute or disagreement is not resolved between the Shop Steward and the department supervisor within seven (7) calendar days of the time it is initiated, it shall be submitted in writing by the initiating party to the other party. - Step 2: A meeting between the Supervisor and Director, Production or their designate, the grievor and Shop Steward(s), will be established within seven (7) days to try to resolve the issue.
 If no satisfactory resolution is reached, the grievance may, within seven (7) calendar days of being submitted in writing, be referred to the next step. - Step 3: A meeting between a representative(s) of the Union and a representative(s) of the Employer will be held within ten (10) calendar days, or other time that may be mutually agreed upon, to meet and discuss the grievance and attempt to find a resolution.